-150 companies of Central Forces to help UP conduct fair polls
+150 Companies Of Central Forces To Help UP Conduct Fair Polls

 Lucknow, Kanpur and Varanasi have commissionerate.
 These three will get three companies of CAPF.
 Gautam Buddha Nagar also has commissionerate but it has been given only two paramilitary companies.

-The poll panel on Saturday announced polling to take place in UP in six phases -- from February 10 till March 7 and the votes will be counted on March 10.
+The poll panel on Saturday announced polling to take place in UP in 7 phases — from February 10 till March 7 and the votes will be counted on March 10.

 Uttar Pradesh would vote on February 10, 14, 20, 23 and March 3 and 7, Chief Election Commissioner Sudhir Chandra announced.